dell/ansible-powermax/docs/Product Guide.md

 -----

 - To expand a volume, either provide vol\_id or vol\_name or vol\_wwn
-and sg\_name
+and sg\_name.
-- size is required to create/expand a volume
+- size is required to create/expand a volume.
-- vol\_id is required to rename/delete a volume
+- vol\_id is required to rename/delete a volume.
-- vol\_name, sg\_name and new\_sg\_name is required to move volumes between storage groups
+- vol\_name, sg\_name and new\_sg\_name is required to move volumes between
+  storage groups.
-- Deletion of volume will fail if the storage group is part of a masking view
+- Deletion of volume will fail if the storage group is part of a masking view.

 Examples
 --------